input-output-hk/foliage/README.md

 Revisions are independent of patches, a patched cabal file will be subject to revisions just like the original cabal file.

+> [!IMPORTANT]
-:warning: It is not possible to "apply a timestamp" to a patch.
-A patch changes the content of the source distribution and the repository can only provide one source distribution for a given package name and version.
+> It is not possible to "apply a timestamp" to a patch.
+A patch changes the
+> content of the source distribution and the repository can only
+> provide one source distribution for a given package name and version.

 # New package versions